minetest/contentdb/app/flatpages/help/featured.md

 ## What are Featured Packages?

 Featured Packages are shown at the top of the ContentDB homepage.
 In the future, featured packages may be shown inside the Minetest client.

-Only Editors can add the "Featured" tag to a package.
+The purpose is to promote content that demonstrates a high quality of what is possible in Minetest.
+The selection should be varied, and should vary over time.
+The featured content should be content that we are comfortable recommending to a first time player.

 ## How are the packages chosen?